corda/corda/docs/source/design/hadr/design.md

 - Faster failover as no manual intervention.
 - We can use Artemis replication protocol to replicate the message store.
-- The approach in integrated with preliminary steps for the float.
+- The approach is integrated with preliminary steps for the float.
 - Able to handle loss of network connectivity to the database from one node.
 - Extraction of Artemis server allows a more standard Artemis deployment.
 - Provides protection against resource leakage in Artemis or Node from affecting the other component.